rorymadden/neoprene/README.md

 1. find(conditions, fields, options, callback)
 2. findOne(conditions, fields, options, callback)
 3. findOneAndUpdate(conditions, update, options, callback)
-4. findOneAndRemove(conditions, options, callback)
+4. findOneAndRemove(conditions, options, callback) // be careful, this may leave orphan nodes.
+Better to write your own remove function
 5. findById(id, fields, options, callback)
 6. findByIdAndUpdate(id, update, options, callback)
-7. findByIdAndRemove(id, options, callback)
+7. findByIdAndRemove(id, options, callback) // be careful, this may leave orphan nodes.
+Better to write your own remove function

 Conditions is an object with fields and values.
 This is your search criteria